 If a tenant is a victim of domestic violence and needs to move for their own safety, Colorado law allows them to break the lease and vacate the premises without being liable for more than one month’s rent.

 Now that you are familiar with some of Colorado’s regulations around breaking a lease, you can better navigate these situations should they arise.
-Make sure to ask to stay informed of security deposit laws, Colorado’s landlord-tenant laws, and the eviction process.
+Make sure to ask to stay informed of security deposit laws, Colorado’s landlord-tenant laws, the Fair Housing laws, and the eviction process.

 If you have more questions regarding these topics or require any other help regarding your property management needs, reach out to Keyrenter Property Management Denver today!